The Kroger (NYSE:KR) Releases FY 2021 Earnings Guidance

-Several analysts have commented on the stock.
-Telsey Advisory Group raised their target price on shares of The Kroger from $39.00 to $40.00 and gave the stock a market perform rating in a report on Friday, June 18th.
-Northcoast Research raised their target price on shares of The Kroger from $46.00 to $49.00 and gave the stock a buy rating in a report on Tuesday. raised their target price on shares of The Kroger from $37.00 to $41.00 and gave the stock a neutral rating in a report on Friday, June 18th.
-Citigroup raised their price target on shares of The Kroger from $37.00 to $41.00 and gave the stock a neutral rating in a research note on Friday, June 18th.
-Finally, Credit Suisse Group raised their price target on shares of The Kroger from $34.00 to $36.00 and gave the stock a neutral rating in a research note on Friday, June 18th.
-Four analysts have rated the stock with a sell rating, twelve have assigned a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average target price of $37.28.
+A number of research firms recently weighed in on KR.
+Northcoast Research upped their price objective on shares of The Kroger from $46.00 to $49.00 and gave the stock a buy rating in a research note on Tuesday, September 7th.
+UBS Group raised their price objective on The Kroger from $35.00 to $40.00 and gave the stock a neutral rating in a research report on Friday, June 18th.
+Wells Fargo & Company upped their target price on The Kroger from $39.00 to $46.00 and gave the company an equal weight rating in a research report on Tuesday, September 7th.
+Morgan Stanley increased their price target on The Kroger from $29.00 to $31.00 and gave the company an underweight rating in a research note on Thursday, July 1st.
+Finally, Barclays boosted their price target on The Kroger from $35.00 to $37.00 and gave the stock an underweight rating in a research note on Monday.
+Four investment analysts have rated the stock with a sell rating, thirteen have assigned a hold rating and one has given a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $38.28.

-The firm also recently declared a quarterly dividend, which was paid on Wednesday, September 1st.
-Shareholders of record on Friday, August 13th were paid a $0.21 dividend.
-The ex-dividend date of this dividend was Thursday, August 12th.
-This is a positive change from The Kroger’s previous quarterly dividend of $0.18.
-This represents a $0.84 annualized dividend and a yield of 1.82%.
-The Kroger’s payout ratio is 24.21%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 1st.
+Stockholders of record on Monday, November 15th will be given a dividend of $0.21 per share.
+This represents a $0.84 annualized dividend and a dividend yield of 2.06%.
+The Kroger’s dividend payout ratio is currently 24.21%.

-The Kroger declared that its Board of Directors has authorized a share repurchase program on Thursday, June 17th that permits the company to buyback $1.00 billion in outstanding shares.
-This buyback authorization permits the company to purchase up to 3.3% of its shares through open market purchases.
-Shares buyback programs are typically a sign that the company’s leadership believes its shares are undervalued.
+The Kroger declared that its Board of Directors has initiated a share buyback plan on Thursday, June 17th that allows the company to repurchase $1.00 billion in shares.
+This repurchase authorization allows the company to repurchase up to 3.3% of its shares through open market purchases.
+Shares repurchase plans are typically a sign that the company’s leadership believes its stock is undervalued.

-In other news, VP Carin L. Fike sold 1,145 shares of the company’s stock in a transaction that occurred on Wednesday, July 14th.
-The stock was sold at an average price of $38.30, for a total transaction of $43,853.50.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-Also, SVP Calvin J. Kaufman sold 14,425 shares of the stock in a transaction on Wednesday, June 23rd.
-The shares were sold at an average price of $39.51, for a total value of $569,931.75.
-Following the completion of the sale, the senior vice president now directly owns 272,963 shares of the company’s stock, valued at $10,784,768.13.
+In related news, SVP Calvin J. Kaufman sold 14,425 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
+The stock was sold at an average price of $39.51, for a total value of $569,931.75.
+Following the transaction, the senior vice president now owns 272,963 shares in the company, valued at approximately $10,784,768.13.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, VP Carin L. Fike sold 1,145 shares of the business’s stock in a transaction that occurred on Wednesday, July 14th.
+The shares were sold at an average price of $38.30, for a total value of $43,853.50.
 The disclosure for this sale can be found here.
-1.35% of the stock is owned by corporate insiders.
+Insiders sold 34,853 shares of company stock worth $1,425,183 over the last quarter.
+1.35% of the stock is currently owned by insiders.

 About The Kroger